 Most of the run-time system is coded in C, but some of the routines are coded in assembly language.
-The interpretive loop and startup routines are written in assembly language, as is integer arithmetic with overflow checking (C does not provide this), as well as other routines concerned with stack management.
+The interpretive loop and startup routines are written in assembly language, as is integer arithmetic with overflow checking (C does not provide this), as well as routines concerned with stack management.
+All assembly-language code is contained in src/sys.